An event every week that begins at 9:30 am on Tuesday, repeating indefinitely

 An event every week that begins at 9:30 am on Tuesday and Thursday, repeating indefinitely

 Thinking about learning Tai Chi?
 Our Tai Chi classes are ongoing, and students are welcome to start at any time.
-But if you would like to learn the form from the beginning join us in September (exact date to be announced) when we will introduce the opening moves and cover the entire form over the next 3 months.
-Beginning students are also invited to participate in our Thursday Tai Chi class for additional instruction and practice.
+But if you would like to learn the form from the beginning, join us Tuesday September 12th, 2023 when we will introduce the opening moves and cover the entire form over approximately the next 3 months.
+Beginning students are also encouraged to participate in our Thursday Tai Chi class for additional instruction and practice.

 Introduction to Tai Chi (Tai Chi I) | Tuesdays | 9:30am – 10:30am